Guidance

 The local authority hourly funding rates are determined using the early years national funding formulae (EYNFF).
 These formulae consider the different costs of delivering early years provision in different parts of the country.

 On top of the base rate, we provide more funding for additional needs factors.
-This is based on the proportion of children in each area who have additional needs, and uses the following measures: deprivation, English as an additional language (EAL) and special educational needs and disabilities (SEND).
+This is based on the proportion of children in each area who have additional needs, and includes measures for deprivation, English as an additional language (EAL) and special educational needs and disabilities (SEND).
 We do this to reflect the higher costs of meeting these children’s needs.

 The formulae ensure funding is distributed fairly and transparently across the country, targeting areas where it is needed most.
-Each year, we publish step-by-step tables to show how we calculate the hourly rates given to each local authority.
+Each year, we publish step-by-step tables which show how we calculate the hourly rates given to each local authority.

 3. Are these the final funding rates for providers?

-The majority of the local authority hourly rate announced by DfE is to support providers with the core costs of providing entitlement hours and must be passed on to providers.
+The overwhelming majority of the local authority hourly rate announced by DfE is to support providers with the core costs of providing entitlement hours and must be passed on to providers.
 A small proportion can be used to support local authorities to administer the entitlements locally.

 Local authorities are best placed to determine how to use their total funding allocation to meet the needs of their communities.
 So, using the DfE rates as a starting point, local authorities set their own provider hourly rates using their own local formulae.
 These formulae and the provider hourly rates are different to the rates announced by DfE and are decided at a local level.